 Within certain site conditions, resightings of marked birds can also be done with binoculars.
 As I do many hours of resighting in a hide close to ducks and I almost managed to read duck nasal saddle codes with my old Leica 10x50, that induced me to move to 15x56 binoculars.
 I purchased a Swarovski SLC 15x56 during the late nineteen's, it allowed me to resight nasal saddles until 30-40m and it was my cr-binocular until recently.
 With the purchase of a Leica Geovid15x56 I compare bellow both binoculars.

-As I use eye-glasses I couldn't see all FOV of the Swarovski and it was one of the reasons to choose to purchase the Leica (it also has a telemeter - allows to measure distances...).
+As I use eye-glasses, I couldn't see all FOV of the Swarovski and it was one of the reasons to choose to purchase the Leica (it also has a telemeter - allows to measure distances...).
 See the specifications in the table bellow - the useful FOV was estimated using eye-glasses and comparing to the TFOV of the Swarovski, without eye-glasses.

 I couldn't measure light transmition but the Leica has more light and contrast that results in a more 3D image and slightly better resolution (measured with bino stabilised over a tripod - not attached to it).
 The Swaro image shows a yellowish tone.

 The upper images show the Swaro on the left and the Leica on the right, with my Sony a6000, at 16mm zoom (images only resized).
-Just noticed that I must take new photos showing the eye-glass users perspective - it was obtained inserting a rubber ring to reduce the usable eye-relief - I concluded that the eye-relief difference is higher than the 2 mm obtained comparing the producers information!
+On the top is the normal view without eye-glasses.
+Below is the eye-glass users perspective - it was obtained inserting a rubber ring to reduce the usable eye-relief - I concluded that the eye-relief difference is higher than the 2 mm obtained comparing the producers information!

 I must inform you that my Swaro is needing maintenance (some dirty on inside lenses...), and that there is a new Swaro version - I recently looked through one and all AFOV is visible with eye-glasses.
-I will update this test when I will have a chance to test the new Swaro model but meanwhile I'm sending my for maintenance - I don't need it since the Leica is my new cr-binocular!...
+I will update this test when I will have a chance to test the new Swaro model but meanwhile I'm finally sending my for maintenance - I don't need it since the Leica is my new cr-binocular!...